 The space race has its roots in two factors: The geopolitics of the Cold War era, where space flight was part and parcel of military research, and the impact of applied research in the wake of World War II.

 At the same time, governments were trying to learn how to wage a “cold” war, a fight more about diplomacy and ideology than physical combat.
-Exploring space offered a two-fold opportunity; it had promise for both military and civilian technological advancement and an invaluable demonstration of prowess on the world stage.
+Exploring space offered a two-fold opportunity.
+It had promised both military and civilian technological advancement and an invaluable demonstration of prowess on the world stage.

 Throughout the 1980s, though, space agencies began to see their briefs shift.
 The Cold War ended, and civilian technology companies began innovating and building off of government designs to deliver their own products.
 Private satellite networks began to come into more common use, reducing the need for government infrastructure in communications and data-gathering.